 So, experience a rather interesting way of shopping, dining, and exploring a place filled with boats instead of cars.

-5 Important Tips and Tricks That Will Help You Before Going to Damnoen Saduak Floating Market
+5 Tips for Visiting Damnoen Saduak Floating Market

 Tip #1: Head to Damnoen Saduak Floating Market in the morning